-The New Zealand yacht, Wai-Aniwa (pronounced WHY ANNEEWAH), won the world one-ton class yachting championships raced off Sydney, Australia.
+Background: The New Zealand yacht, Wai-Aniwa (pronounced WHY ANNEEWAH), won the world one-ton class yachting championships raced off Sydney, Australia.
 In the final 27-mile (43 kms) race of the five-race series on Wednesday (20 December), the New Zealand yacht was placed fourth.
 Skippered by Mr. Chris Bouzaid, Wai-Aniwa won the series by the narrowest of margins - .625 of a point.
 Second was the Australian titleholder, Pilgrim; third, Pathfinder (New Zealand); fourth, Ydra (West Germany); fifth, Young Nick (new Zealand) sixth, Mark Twain (Australia) and seventh, Escapade (United Kingdom).

 The final race of the series was won by the West German yacht, Ydra, sailed by Hans Beilken.
 Observers say the West German crew was the unluckiest in the series.
 She struck trouble in the earlier 270 mile (434 kms) ocean race and was forced to retire.
 Had she finished the course, the West Germans would have taken the trophy.
 In the final race, the Australian yacht, Pilgrim, appeared to have the series won when she rounded the last marker in sixth place.
 But she dropped one place to finish seventh in the race and second in the title.
 In the final race, the positions were Ydra (West Germany) first; Mark Twain (Australia) second; third, Young Nick (New Zealand) and fourth Wai-Aniwa (New Zealand).